Halloween treat: New episodes of Monster Talks out!

 Nuno Adelaide: I’m a Monster (https://freemusicarchive.org/music/Nuno_Adelaida/none_given_1662/Nuno_Adelaida_04_Im_A_Monster) from the Free Music Archive.
 The Free Music Archive offers free downloads under Creative Commons and other licenses.

 Monster Talks is a podcast series that explores the figure of the monster and the concept of the monstrous as important thinking tools for addressing dynamics of power, inclusion and exclusion, discrimination and violence.
-The podcast is made possible by the support of Nordic Culture Point and produced by The Monster Network in collaboration with Network for Gender Studies at UiS.
-All episodes are available from the podcast’s website at UiS.
+The podcast is produced by The Monster Network in collaboration with Network for Gender Studies at UiS.

 Artwork by Joanne Teresa Taylor, NettOp, University of Stavanger.